 Below, initial blog item about the first ever Olive Ridley Sea Turtle found off the coast of British Columbia in 2011.

-An olive ridley sea turtle (Lepidochelys olivacea) washed up on the southwest side of Vancouver Island in the Pacific Rim National Park on November 23rd.
-It was alive when found but has now, tragically, been determined to be dead.
-Since sea turtles can go into a comatose-like state due to “cold stunning”, great care was taken to ensure the turtle was indeed dead.
+An Olive Ridley Sea Turtle (Lepidochelys olivacea) washed up on the southwest side of Vancouver Island in the Pacific Rim National Park on November 23rd, 2011.
+It was alive when found but tragically has died Since sea turtles other than Leatherbacks can go into a comatose-like state due to “cold stunning”, great care was taken to ensure the turtle was indeed dead.
 The necropsy determined that the turtle had suffered blunt force trauma, which suggests there had been a collision with a boat.

-This is the first known sighting of this sea turtle species in British Columbian waters although, since they have been sighted in Alaska and Washington, it was anticipated that B.C. is part of their range.
-With the find of this unfortunate olive ridley sea turtle, B.C. can officially state that there are 3 species of sea turtle known to be in our waters.
-The other two are the leatherback sea turtle (Endangered) and green sea turtle (Endangered).
-The olive ridley is the smallest of the world’s sea turtles with a maximum size of 1 metre.
+This 2011 sighting is the first known sighting of this sea turtle species in British Columbian waters although, since they have been sighted in Alaska and Washington, it was anticipated that B.C. is part of their range.
+With the find of this unfortunate Olive Ridley Sea Turtle, B.C. can officially state that there are 3 species of sea turtle known to be in our waters.
+The other two are the Leatherback Sea Turtle (endangered and belongs in our waters) and Green Sea Turtle (endangered and also a species that would go into cold shock).
+The Olive Ridley is the smallest of the world’s sea turtles with a maximum size of 1 metre.